Breakdown of Will

 · Pursuing activities with higher uncertainty and more surprises—building indirection into an activity, for example.

 We build indirection into many activities.
-Romance undertaken for sex or to be loved, for example, is thought crass and is less rewarding.
+Romance undertaken merely for sex or to be loved, for example, is thought crass and is less rewarding.

 Professions done primarily for money and art done for admiration are less rewarding.
 Too much attention placed on sex, money, affection or applause spoils the effort—and deceives others.
 Beliefs about the intrinsic value of romance, work, love or art provide needed indirection as well as motivation.
 The pacing of romance increases rewards and appetites.